desertnet/live-index/README.md

 Appends a file given by `path` to the list of data files and indexes it.
 Calls the callback once indexing is complete.

+### Method `readStreamFromIndex(identifier)`

+Returns a `Readable` stream starting from the data file and position specified by `identifier`.
+This stream will automatically span across multiple data files.
+If the identifier is not in the index `undefined` is returned instead of a stream object.

 ### Callback `indexer(chunk, addIndex, processedTo)`

 Your `indexer` callback must handle these parameters: